MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Move-ClusterVirtualMachineRole.md

 This example performs a live migration of all clustered virtual machines that are currently owned by the node named node1 to the node named node2.
-The migration of each virtual machine should complete before the next migration is startqed.
+The migration of each virtual machine should complete before the next migration is started.
 Use this cmdlet before performing maintenance on the specified node.

 ## PARAMETERS